acconeer/acconeer-python-exploration/docs/figure_of_merits/sparse_iq.rst

 **************************
-Sparse IQ Figure of Merits
+Sparse IQ Figures of Merit
 **************************

 The definitions below apply to any of Acconeer's products implementing the Sparse IQ service.